gravitational/teleport-plugins/kubernetes/README.md

 echo "https://${TP_CLUSTER_IP}/web/invite/<id>"
 ```

-As for the K8S UI, you only need to run `minikube dashboard`
+As for the K8S UI, you only need to run `minikube dashboard`.

-After this, you should be able to manage users and roles using, for example, `kubectl`
+After this, you should be able to manage users and roles using, for example, `kubectl`.

 As an example, create the following file (`roles.yaml`) and then apply it:
 ```yaml